What Is the Good Student Discount?

 Frequently Asked Questions

-What is a good student discount?
+What is the good student discount?

 How much you can save depends on the insurer that you do business with.
 But you should expect to save anywhere from 10-15%.
 This range of savings is based on the amounts that each insurance company lists on their websites.

-Which insurers offer discounts for good grades?
+Which insurers reward good grades?

 You’ll need to be anywhere from 16 to 24 years old to qualify.
 This means that both high school and college students can qualify.
 Some insurers, such as State Farm, allow you to be up to 25 years old.